TheOdinProject/curriculum/html_css/intermediate_css/custom-properties.md

 1. Read through MDN's [Using CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) page starting at the "Inheritance of custom properties" section.
 2. Open the inspector on this page to inspect the styles and see how Odin uses some custom properties.
 </div>
+3. [This video](https://www.youtube.com/watch?v=PHO6TBq_auI) is a great introduction to CSS custom properties.
+Go ahead and watch it.

 ### Additional Resources